Capillary force-driven particle orientation in rod networks: Results and discussion

 The analysis of particle contact topology reveals distinct trends in the microstructural organization of rod-based capillary suspension.
 Along with the averaged clustering coefficient, they are plotted over the coordination number, as shown in Fig.~\ref{fig:microstructure}c and~\ref{fig:microstructure}e.
 Particles with coordination numbers $z<2$ for suspension systems and $z<1$ for capillary suspension systems are primarily located at the edges of image stacks and are therefore excluded.
 Meanwhile, the particles with coordination numbers $z>12$ for suspension systems and $z>10$ for capillary suspension systems are not statistically significant given their small number.
 Therefore, both cases are eliminated from the figures.
 The side-to-side contact probability exhibits a monotonic decrease with increasing coordination number, with maximal values observed at low coordination numbers ($z = 2$--4).
-The introduction of secondary fluid significantly enhances the probability of side-to-side contacts compared to the suspension system as capillary forces become significant (Eq.~\ref{eq:capFperunit}), with this effect strengthening local clusters as secondary liquid volume increases.
+The introduction of secondary fluid significantly enhances the probability of side-to-side contacts compared to the suspension system as capillary forces become significant (Fig.~\ref{fig:microstructure}d).

-The clustering coefficient distribution in Fig.~\ref{fig:microstructure}b demonstrates a particularly special behavior where the suspension system ($\phi_{sec} = 0\%$) shows a pronounced peak at higher clustering coefficients ($c\approx 0.3$) and a quasi-normal distribution (except for $c < 0.2$).
+The clustering coefficient distribution in Fig.~\ref{fig:microstructure}b demonstrates a particularly special behavior where the suspension system ($\phi_\mathrm{sec} = 0\%$) shows a pronounced peak at higher clustering coefficients ($c\approx 0.3$) and a quasi-normal distribution (except for $c < 0.2$).
 Meanwhile, systems with secondary fluid display more uniform distributions across middle clustering coefficient values ($c = 0.2 $-- 0.7).
 This suggests that while secondary fluid promotes stable contacts between particles, it leads to more diverse local structural arrangements (see Fig.~\ref{fig:microstructure}d for examples) rather than the more uniformly clustered structures seen in the suspension system.